qmk/qmk_firmware/docs/features/midi.md

 MIDI_ENABLE = yes
 ```

 There are two MIDI systems in QMK: basic and advanced.
-With basic MIDI you will only be able to send Note On and Note Off messages using the note keycodes, meaning that keycodes like `MI_OCTU` and `MI_OCTD` will not work.
+With basic MIDI, you will only be able to send Note On and Note Off messages using the note keycodes, meaning that keycodes like `MI_OCTU` and `MI_OCTD` will not work.
 Advanced MIDI allows you to do things like octave shifts, channel changes, velocity changes, modulation, and more.

 ### Caveats

-MIDI requires 2 USB endpoints and as such may not work on some hardware such as V-USB controllers.
+MIDI requires 2 USB endpoints and as such, may not work on some hardware, such as V-USB controllers.

 ### Basic MIDI